cameraui/sdk/go/docs/api/camera.md

 	    Segments []EventSegment `msgpack:"segments" json:"segments"`
 	    // SegmentIndex is the index of the segment in segments[0] for segment-* messages.
 	    SegmentIndex int `msgpack:"segmentIndex,omitempty" json:"segmentIndex,omitempty"`
-	    // ExpectedEndTime is the expected event end time (Unix ms) — the latest dwell expiry across all
+	    // ExpectedEndTime is the expected event end time (Unix ms): the latest dwell expiry across all
 	    // currently-active triggers.
 Monotonically non-decreasing during the event lifetime.
 	    // Updated on each update / segment-* message.
 	    ExpectedEndTime int64 `msgpack:"expectedEndTime,omitempty" json:"expectedEndTime,omitempty"`